 Instructions

-- To make the meringue, mix ground and chopped cashews and all-purpose flour in a bowl and set aside.
-Beat egg whites with cream of tartar at medium speed for 1 minute using an electric mixer, gradually adding the sugar.
+- Beat egg whites with cream of tartar at medium speed for 1 minute using an electric mixer, gradually adding the sugar.

-- Equally, distribute the preparation into the prepared cake rings and spread evenly, using a small spatula or just pipe from a pastry bag.
-Bake the meringue for 50 to 55 minutes or until dry.
-Once the meringue disks are baked, immediately flip each of them onto another parchment paper sheet.
+- Once the meringue disks are baked, immediately flip each of them onto another parchment paper sheet.
 Peel off the parchment from the bottom and allow it to cool.

-- To make Sansrival icing, beat egg yolks and vanilla extract for about 8 to 10 minutes at high speed, using an electric mixer.
-Bring water and sugar in a heavy bottom saucepan over low heat and cook sugar syrup up to 240 degrees F or 115 degrees C.
+- To make French buttercream, beat egg yolks and vanilla extract for about 8 to 10 minutes at high speed using an electric mixer.

 - Reset the mixer to low speed and gently pour sugar syrup over the beaten egg yolks and beat.
-Transfer the ready egg yolks/sugar mixture to another bowl, cover with plastic film and let it cool.
+Transfer the ready egg yolks/sugar mixture to another bowl, cover with plastic film, and let it cool.

 - To assemble the cake, place the first meringue disk on a serving board.
-Spread the Sansrival icing on top of the disk.
-Sprinkle with roasted chopped cashews.
-Repeat this operation with the remaining three meringue disks and Sansrival icing.
-Cover the top of the cake and its edges with icing.
+Spread the buttercream on top of the disk.
 Sprinkle with roasted chopped cashews.

 Notes